Trevor Joyce was born in Dublin in 1947.

 He has also published an audio CD, Red Noise of Bones (Coelocanth & Wild Honey Press, 2001); and a volume of translations Courts of Air and Earth (Shearsman Books, 2008).

-Founder, and director of the Cork International Poetry Festival since 1997, he has been a recipient of a Bursary in Literature from the Irish Arts Council (2001), and a Fulbright Scholarship (2002-03).
+Founder, and director of SoundEye, the Cork International Poetry Festival since 1997, he has been a recipient of a Bursary in Literature from the Irish Arts Council (2001), and a Fulbright Scholarship (2002-03).
+In 2009 he served as Judith E. Wilson Poetry Fellow to the University of Cambridge.

 A member of Aosdána, he lives in Cork.